Aisha Tyler: Career

-Tyler's career in television took off in 2001 with jobs as the host of Talk Soup and the reality-dating series The Fifth Wheel, although Talk Soup was canceled the following year and Tyler left The Fifth Wheel in 2002 to pursue other interests.
+Tyler's career in television took off in 2001 with jobs as the host of Talk Soup and the reality-dating series The 5th Wheel, although Talk Soup was canceled the following year and Tyler left The 5th Wheel in 2002 to pursue other interests.
 Tyler has devoted a significant amount of her time to independent projects, including a role in the play Moose Mating, for which she received an NAACP Image Award.
 She also wrote, directed, and starred in the independent short film The Whipper.
-Moving into acting, Tyler featured in Friends as Dr. Charlie Wheeler, Joey's and then Ross's girlfriend, in the ninth and tenth seasons.
+Moving into acting, Tyler featured in Friends as Dr. Charlie Wheeler where she was Joey's and then Ross's girlfriend in the ninth and tenth seasons.
 She followed this up with guest spots on CSI: Miami and Nip/Tuck, as well as balancing season-long recurring roles on both CSI: Crime Scene Investigation and 24 during the 2004–2005 television season.
 She also filmed her own talk show pilot for ABC and a sitcom pilot for CBS, neither of which was picked up.
 She has guest-starred on MADtv.

-Following her regular role on the CBS series Ghost Whisperer during its first season, Tyler appeared in several films, including The Santa Clause 2, The Santa Clause 3: The Escape Clause, .45, and the comedy Balls of Fury.
+Following her regular role on the CBS series Ghost Whisperer during its first season, Tyler appeared in several films, including The Santa Clause 2, The Santa Clause 3: The Escape Clause, .45, the comedy Balls of Fury and the Lifetime drama film For One Night alongside Raven-Symoné.
 In 2007, she filmed the thriller Death Sentence and the crime drama Black Water Transit.
 She also continues to appear on television, with appearances on Boston Legal, Reno 911!, The Boondocks, and as a guest film critic on several episodes of At the Movies with Ebert & Roeper, filling in for the absent Roger Ebert while he recuperated from surgery.

 Tyler has moved into print media as a regular contributor to Glamour, Jane, and Entertainment Weekly magazines.
 Her first book, Swerve: A Guide to the Sweet Life for Postmodern Girls, was released in January 2004.
 Tyler plays on the World Poker Tour in the Hollywood Home games for the Futures Without Violence charity.
 She also made a guest appearance on Kanye West's single "Slow Jamz", which featured Twista and Jamie Foxx.
 Philanthropy and charity work are very important to Tyler, and she regularly does volunteer work for the American Red Cross, The Trust for Public Land, Planned Parenthood Federation of America, and the International Rescue Committee.